If you love lychee, pineapple and jelly, this simple lychee jelly recipe is perfect for you!

 - Turn the jelly out onto a serving plate.
 Add more pineapple cubes and lychees in the center if you wish.
 Serve the pineapple lychee jelly chill.

-And that’s that.
-My super yummy pineapple lychee jelly for you!
+And that's that.
+My super yummy lychee jelly recipe for you!